Hcmwebs/order/README.md

 ## Acknowledgments

-[Frontend Mentor](http://www.frontendmentor.io/) - SMy sincere gratitude to you and to your entire team for tirelessly adding projects after projects every week.
+[Frontend Mentor](http://www.frontendmentor.io/) - My sincere gratitude to you and to your entire team for tirelessly adding projects after projects every week.
 The challenges are very much fun and I learn a lot from each one them.
 Thank you very much .